This is a distilled summary of the core guides I’ve made on AdequateLife.

 Manage your stress so it doesn’t interfere with your tasks.

-- Working from home is a double-edged sword to distractions.
+• Working from home is a double-edged sword for distractions.

-Optimize everything you can to cut down on time or reduce distractions:
+Optimize everything possible to cut down on time or reduce distractions:

 Don’t overdo it: “productivity porn” gets more obsessed with optimizing time than the time it saves.